-Equipment and Facilities provided by the Organiser shall include, at minimum,

-The LOC must be equipped with the sufficient tools to prepare the pistes, the

-- one Fencing Piste placed on a platform (see Article 4.9.2) - one scoring apparatus with extension lamps (see Article 4.10.1).
+4.11.5 A device allowing the lighting stroke and residual travel of epée points to be accurately measured, in the workshop and at each piste. i) The Referee will check the total travel and the residual travel of the pointe d'arrêt and the pressure of the spring: ii) He will check the total travel by inserting a gauge measuring 1.5 mm between the barrel of the pointe d'arrêt and the tip.
+This gauge, provided by the Organizing Committee, may have a tolerance of ± 0.05 mm, i.e. from 1.45 mm to 1.55 mm. iii) He will check the residual travel by inserting a gauge measuring 0.5 mm between the barrel of the pointe d'arrêt and the tip.
+The apparatus should not register when the point is depressed.
+This gauge, provided by the Organizing Committee, may have a tolerance of ± 0.05 mm, i.e. from 0.45 mm to 0.55 mm; 4.11.6 Labels to indicate that a weapon has been checked and that it satisfies the regulation, or has been rejected.
+4.11.7 A special ink or paint must be provided to mark the guards, blades and points of weapons which have been checked.
+Nevertheless, those responsible may use other methods to mark the weapons.
+4.11.8 Other equipment and tools The LOC must be equipped with the sufficient tools to prepare the pistes, the apparatus and the electric connections.
+The LOC must also provide tables or supports for the apparatus and 2 chairs in each top of piste.
+4.11.9 Fencing Bonus Round Equipment and Facilities provided by the Organiser shall include, at minimum, i) one Fencing Piste placed on a platform (see Article 4.9.2) ii) one scoring apparatus with extension lamps (see Article 4.10.1).
 Additional repeater lights (e.g. on the piste) and screens are recommended to improve spectator view and information.
-Ideally LED screens are used, displaying in several directions. - two spools with complete cables and connections (see Article 4.10.2) for Individual and four spools with complete cables and connections for Relay - iv) gauge and test weights (see Article 4.11.1) - v) table for the scoring apparatus - vi) enough chairs in the call area for the athletes and two chairs beside the piste for the next competitiors - vii) two chairs for the referee's assistants - viii) In case of rain, the Organiser shall arrange provision of coverage for the piste and platform, ideally a clear roof on pillars - ix) a warm -up area to allow each pentathlete/team 15 minutes warm-up prior to their bout.
+Ideally LED screens are used, displaying in several directions. iii) two spools with complete cables and connections (see Article 4.10.2) for Individual and four spools with complete cables and connections for Relay iv) gauge and test weights (see Article 4.11.1) v) table for the scoring apparatus vi) enough chairs in the call area for the athletes and two chairs beside the piste for the next competitiors vii) two chairs for the referee's assistants viii) In case of rain, the Organiser shall arrange provision of coverage for the piste and platform, ideally a clear roof on pillars ix) a warm -up area to allow each pentathlete/team 15 minutes warm-up prior to their bout.